benjsmyth/chess/README.md

 # chess
-A complete implementation of chess.
+An incomplete implementation of chess.

 ## Complete features
 - Board environment (see `chessboard.py`, but be warned - it's a bit of a mess!)